bbauska/W3Cx-5of5/README.md

   alt=" ." />
 </p>

-Hi, let&apos;s talk again about classes, properties and methods.
-So far, we saw classes that are templates for building objects.
+<p>Hi, let&apos;s talk again about classes, properties and methods.
+So far, we
+saw classes that are templates for building objects.
 And in the class, we define properties and methods.
-Properties are for describing the characteristics of each object that will be built.
+Properties are for describing the characteristics of each object that will be built.</p>

-The name property, the side property, for the Star War heroes, correspond to Luke Skywalker and the rebels, to Dark Vador and the empire.
+<p>The name property, the side property, for the Star War heroes,
+correspond to Luke Skywalker and the rebels, to Dark Vador and the empire.
 And these properties and methods are called 'instance properties' and 'instance methods' because they are tied to the objects that have been created.
-And we use them by preceding them by the name of the object: luke.speak(), darkVador.name(), and so on.
+And we use them by preceding them by the name of the object: luke.speak(), darkVador.name(), and so on.</p>

-Sometimes you will want to have some properties for characterizing the class itself, and some methods for characterizing the behavior of a class.
+<p>Sometimes you will want to have some properties for characterizing the
+class itself, and some methods for characterizing the behavior of a class.
 For example, you would like to know how many heroes have been built.
-And you'd like for that to ask the hero class.
+And you'd like for that to ask the hero class.</p>

-We can define what we call 'static properties' and 'static methods'.
-But I prefer to use another name for them that is also very common: we call them class properties and class methods.
+<p>We can define what we call 'static properties' and 'static methods'.
+But
+I prefer to use another name for them that is also very common: we call them class properties and class methods.</p>

-Class properties define the characteristic of the class itself: how many heroes have you built?
+<p>Class properties define the characteristic of the class itself: how many
+heroes have you built?
 And the class methods will correspond to the behavior of the class Hero: &quot;Hey!
-Please give me how many heroes from the rebels you've built&quot;.
+Please give me how many heroes from the rebels you've built&quot;.</p>

-Let&apos;s see an example.
+<p>Let&apos;s see an example.
 I will declare a property for the class Hero.
+We
-We use the name of the class followed by &apos;.&apos; followed by the name of the property.
+use the name of the class followed by &apos;.&apos; followed by the name of the property.</p>

-Here, I declare that after the Hero class, because we explained this in another page of the course, but unlike functions, you can use only class name after it has been declared.
-The class Hero is declared here, I can only use "Hero.something" 24
+<p>Here, I declare that after the Hero class, because we explained this in
+another page of the course, but unlike functions, you can use only class name after it has been declared.
+The class Hero is declared here, I can only use "Hero.something" 24</p>

-Here, I declared a variable named "numberHeroesCreated".
-I can type this in the console and see that it returns 0.
+<p>Here, I declared a variable named "numberHeroesCreated".
+I can type this
+in the console and see that it returns 0.
 But why it&apos;s interesting, is that I can use this class property inside a class itself.
 If in the constructor, I increment the "numberofHeroesCreated", the property of the class Hero.
-And if I build 0 instance, &#133;
+And if I build 0 instance, &#133;</p>

-I can look at the value of this property: it says 0.
-But if I built 2 objects, in that case the "new" keyword will call twice the constructor method.
+<p>I can look at the value of this property: it says 0.
+But if I built 2
+objects, in that case the "new" keyword will call twice the constructor method.
 And the property of the class Hero will say I've built 2 heroes.
 If I&apos;m just uncommenting another one, here.
-The return value is 3.
+The return value is 3.</p>

-It&apos;s important to use this method, using the name of the class because it corresponds to a property of this class, to characteristics&#41;
+<p>It&apos;s important to use this method, using the name of the class because
+it corresponds to a property of this class, to characteristics&#41;
-&quot;class Hero,
+&quot;class Hero,</p>

-How many heroes have you created?&quot; Now, we can also have static methods.
+<p>How many heroes have you created?&quot; Now, we can also have static
+methods.
 A static method can be some sort of utility method, some behavior method of the class itself.
 Here we&apos;ve got a class that defines a point, defined by its "x" and "y" properties.
 We can have a